loopstick/Photon2_Tutorial/README.md

 ***

-### Want More?
+## Want More?

-There are a ton of great examples built in to the Arduino IDE
+# There are a ton of great examples built in to the Arduino IDE

 Download and install the standalone [Arduino IDE](https://www.arduino.cc/en/software) or try out the [Arduino Web IDE](https://create.arduino.cc/editor/loopstick/46f2f8c3-a40e-469e-bddd-e2673161a1c2)

+Try copying from the Arduibno examples and porting to Photon2